JM89/crash-courses/CrashCourse-InterProcessCommunication/README.md

 ## Getting started

-In order to get started quickly and focus on service communication, the ./Lesson1/Prep folder contains the following items:
+To get started quickly and focus on service communication, the ./Lesson1/Prep folder contains the following items:

 * A VisualStudio solution containing our BlogPost API created in the [CrashCourse API Lesson 5](../CrashCourse-API/Lesson5/Final/CrashCourseApi.sln).
 * A VisualStudio solution containing a lightweight Review API containing a single endpoint.